Catalog of Federal Domestic Assistance (CFDA) Number: 84.133F-1.

 - The number of publications per award based on NIDRR-funded research and development activities in refereed journals.

-NIDRR evaluates the overall success of individual research and development grants through a review of grantee performance and products.
+NIDRR evaluates the overall success of individual research and development grants through review of grantee performance and products.
 NIDRR uses information submitted by grantees as part of their final performance report for these reviews.
 Approved final performance report guidelines require grantees to submit information regarding research methods, results, outputs, and outcomes.

 VII.
 Agency ContactStart Further Info